 Loaded our suitcases into the car boot which the hosts kindly allow us to park at their house temporarily, we then headed towards the city centre by foot.
 Passed by Hob Moor Local Nature Reserve where many locals were spending their Saturday morning running and playing with kids and pets.
 I’ve always loved having a peek into how locals live within the neighbourhood and the stroll gave me the perfect opportunity!

-Out of the nature reserve, strolled passed residential area and into the quiet main streets with lots of pretty shop fronts!
+Out of the nature reserve, we strolled passed the residential areas and into the quiet main streets with lots of pretty shop fronts!
 Weather was really good that morning and we kept our fingers crossed not to encounter the typical English weather.

 10:45 | Passed by Micklegate Bar into the York city centre

 Soon, we went through the Micklegate Bar, which is the southern entrance into York.
-Next, we crossed the Bridge street above River Ouse into the city centre of York.
+We then crossed the Bridge street above River Ouse into the city centre of York.

 11:30 | Head to the Shambles Market